Balika/zibblesmp/README.md

 # zibblesmp
-ZibbleSMP is a school management platform that promotes collaborative efforts at giving quality to our kids
+ZibbleSMP is a school management platform that promotes collaborative efforts at giving quality education to our kids, the SMART way.